 - Wasabi Paste: I blended a couple teaspoons of wasabi paste into my yolks for a spicy kick.
 If you are sensitive to heat, you can halve this amount, or leave it out entirely.

 - Crab: I used local dungeness crab, but any crab will work.
 Or you can substitute cooked shrimp.
+You can also use imitation crab meat.

 - Avocado: Essential for the California Roll vibe we’re going for here.